jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 |Amazon   |$100     |$90     |$190   |
 |Google   |$20      |$190    |$210   |

+_This is a simplistic comparison, your own team will want to extrapolate their real world needs in a similar fashion_

 ### Why Docker Hub?
 Docker Hub may appear expensive at the big end; if you anticipate usage of up to 250 repositories, you'll be paying $250 a month.